 How to donate to the Town in Your Will so that your wishes are implemented.
-Eg: Someone might want to donate specifically to the Library, School, Police, Fire or Rail trail.
-How do you assure their wishes are granted.
+For example, someone might want to donate specifically to the Library, School, Police, Fire or Rail trail.
+How do you assure their wishes are granted?